quonic/CrewLink-Server-Service/readme.md

 ## About

-This will help setup a CrewLink-Server as a service. <!--You can also add more services running on other ports.--> It will also auto update all services installed.
+This will help setup a CrewLink-Server as a service. <!--You can also add more services running on other ports.--> It will also auto update.

 ## Requirements